-The major operational systems used to acquire hydrographic data include Odom 200 kHz Hydrotrac single beam echosounders, Simrad EM3002 multibeam echosounders, and Klein 5000 side scan sonars, and GeoAcoustics side scan sonars.
+The major operational systems used to acquire hydrographic data include a Odom 200 kHz Hydrotrac single beam echosounder, a Simrad EM3002 multibeam echosounder, and a Klein 5000 side scan sonar.
 A combination of PCs and Sun Workstations were used to collect and process the data.
 All computers were networked to allow for precise time tagging and georeferencing of the data, and for efficient data transfer.